-attorneys meeting in office in front of computer at desk Recently a smaller federal agency dismissed our client’s claims without justification.
+Recently a smaller federal agency dismissed our client’s claims without justification.
 Our federal employment attorneys challenged the wrongful action before the Equal Employment Opportunity Commission’s Office of Federal Operations and our client has prevailed in showing the Agency wrongfully dismissed his claims.
-The EEOC’s OFO has reversed the Agency requiring the investigation in our client’s claims to proceed, and ordered the Agency to provide us with a report if the actions it took to resovle our client’s concerns about the processing of the Complainant, or an explanation why it did not take action.
+The EEOC’s OFO has reversed the Agency requiring the investigation into our client’s claims to proceed and ordered the Agency to provide us with a report of the actions it took to resolve our client’s concerns about the processing of the Complainant, or an explanation of why it did not take action.

 Specifically, the EEOC noted in its Order: